 What is a bonus?

 In general, a bonus is any amount of money that an employer chooses to give to their employee in addition to their regular earned wages.
 Often, they are used to incentivize or reward employees for working above and beyond their typical job description.
 Sometimes they are baked into the compensation plan from the onset of the job offer, and other times they are given out entirely at the employer’s discretion.
 The more complicated part comes when it’s time to give the employee the bonus.
+Curious about how bonuses and commissions are different when it comes to payroll?
+Learn more here.

 We are looking specifically at bonuses that are paid out through a check to an employee.
 We cover the best way to ensure your employees keep the most they can and show a way you can go above and beyond for a team that went above and beyond for you.